 advancement and operations manager

 Emily began her career with the Innocence Project of Minnesota as the Non-Profit Management and Development Intern.
-Following her internship, Emily served as IPMN's Interim Associate Director, as well as the lead for the 2017 Benefit for Innocence.
+Following her internship, Emily served as IPMN's Interim Executive Director, as well as the lead for the 2017 Benefit for Innocence.
 In addition to her earlier service to IPMN, Emily has worked as the Events and Marketing Manager for Summit Private Wealth Group.